artsy/artsy.github.io/_posts/2018-12-05-graphql-union-vs-interface.md

 have all the common fields between all instruments defined there.
 Then we can have each specific category of instruments define its own special fields and then access those specific fields using fragments.

-In `graphql-ruby` you can define an Interface with
+In `graphql-ruby` you can define an Interface with:

 ```ruby
 module Types::InstrumentInterface